 Three things Welsh buyers should know first

 One.
 The nil band is £225,000, not £125,000.
 The Welsh nil-rate band has been £225,000 since 10 October 2022, materially higher than the SDLT £125,000 nil band that England and Northern Ireland restored on 1 April 2025.
-A buyer purchasing at the Welsh median price (broadly £200,000 in 2026) pays no LTT at all.
-The same buyer at the same price in Yorkshire pays £1,500 of SDLT.
+If you buy at the Welsh median price (broadly £200,000 in 2026) you pay no LTT at all.
+At the same price in Yorkshire you would pay £1,500 of SDLT.
 Welsh policy has consistently favoured a wide nil band over targeted reliefs.

 Three.
 There is no separate first-time-buyer regime.
 The English FTB relief gives a £300,000 nil band tapering to nothing above £500,000.
 Wales does not operate a separate FTB relief because the universal £225,000 nil band already covers most starter purchases.
 A Welsh first-time buyer at £225,000 pays no LTT; at £250,000 they pay £1,500 (6% on £25,000); at £300,000 they pay £4,500.
-The same FTB in England under the FTB relief pays £0 at £300,000 and starts paying 5% above.
+The same buyer in England under the FTB relief pays £0 at £300,000 and starts paying 5% above.
 Welsh policy treats first-time buyers as a category absorbed into the universal nil band rather than a separate group needing a carve-out.

 The 2026/27 main residential rate table